lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 This means preparing deletions so that they always share the same point of introduction of the deletion branch.
 For the example above it means preparing the deletion in the hoisted form.
 In Cassandra, for example, this can be guaranteed by wiring the deletion branches to always be on the partition level.

+# Appendices

+## Return stop alternatives

+We considered two alternatives to the ascent/return path stops that we use in our cursors.
+The two are conceptually simpler, but come with higher implementation costs.

+The first alternative is to use trailing "type" modifier bits for the positions the cursor stops at:
+- "<" (00) for positions to the left of content and branch (left-inclusive or right-exclusive boundaries)
+- "=" (01) for ordered content of a node
+- "↓" (10) for any children of the branch, and also metadata that should be reported for the branch
+- ">" (11) for positions to the right of content and branch (left-exclusive or right-inclusive boundaries)

+This is conceptually simpler because these modifiers do not change when we iterate the trie cursor in reverse, but are simply walked in the reverse order (which is achieved by flipping the modifier bits together with the transition bits).
+The difference with the "return path" approach that we chose is that the latter needs these to be bundled in a different way depending on whether we are iterating in the forward or reverse iteration:
+- on forward iteration, <, = and ↓ must be bundled on the descent path, and > on the ascent;
+- on reverse iteration, > and ↓ must be bundled on the descent path, and = and < on the ascent.

+The main reason we could not use the modifier option is the fact that we need tail tries, and that we usually recognize the need to form a tail trie by some content given for the ↓ metadata modifier.
+As cursors (especially after transformations like unions) will have advanced beyond the < boundary and = content modifier, but we need to present the boundaries and/or content in the returned tail trie, this would have added enormous complications to the tail trie functionality.

+The ascent path approach always bundles metadata with the descent path content, meaning that we are correctly positioned to take a tail trie when we recognize the need for one.

+The other alternative we considered involves presenting virtual content-bearing child nodes for the boundaries and ordered content using out-of-range transition values.
+For example, we could use the transitions `-2` for left-inclusive/right-exclusive boundaries, `-1` for ordered content and `256` for left-exlusive/right-inclusive boundaries, to lead us to implicit positions that contain the relevant attached value.
+By expanding the encoded position part for the transition by two leading bits we can easily accommodate this without changing any of the transformation implementations.

+This approach does not have a problem with tail tries, but would be a little less performant because of the additional descent that would be required for all boundaries of range/trie sets and content in ordered tries.